kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 # Switch Expressions

 ShaderLanguageX also does not support switch statements, but instead uses switch expressions, for the same reasons as if expressions above.
-They are similar to switch expressions found in the C# language.
+They are similar to switch expressions found in the C# programming language.

 `switch (which) { in1, in2, in3 }`
-`which` can evaluate to either an `int` or `float` type.
+`which` can be any expression that evaluates to either an `int` or `float` type.
 The switch expression will evaluate to either `in1`, `in2`, `in3`, or a default value depending on the value of `which`.
 See the `switch` node in the MaterialX Standard Node document for more information.